 Of course, almost every aspect of your plan is going to have to be viewed through a financial lens.
 Again, the key here is research.
 Look into the typical costs and revenues of similar businesses, in similar areas.
 If numbers intimidate you, bring in an expert (accountant, financial analyst, etc.).
 You’ll need projections, funding sources, a pricing structure, and plenty of other pertinent data that will help inform your decisions early on.

 You’ll also have to figure out how you’re going to market your business.
 This doesn’t have to mean a well-coordinated media blitz across multiple platforms.
 It can be as easy as planning or sponsoring events, or engaging with prospective customers on social media.
 It’s extremely important that you first have a clearly defined mission statement.
 That way, potential customers will be able to understand exactly what you’re providing without expensive, elaborate marketing techniques.

 There are several other facets you can include in your business plan, many of which we will address below.
 You’ll have to take insurance, licenses and permits, legal representation, intellectual property, organizational structure, and several other matters that are critically important to the success of a small business, into account.
+For instance, buying commercial insurance is crucial if you are starting a trucking business.
+It will save you from paying liabilities in case of unfortunate incidents; learn more here.
 And, of course, you’ll have to pick a name.